 - Determine an action or position on an issue that you would like ISMA to take.
 Then, as succinctly as possible, state the action or position and the reasons.

 - Research current policy on your issue.
 If your resolution asks ISMA to do something, check the ISMA Public Policy Manual to see whether or how the issue has already been addressed.
 If your resolution asks the AMA to take action, check the AMA Policy Finder.

 - Write a short title for your resolution.

 - Include your name or the names of ISMA members introducing the resolution.

 - Write one or more “Whereas” statements that succinctly explain the issue and each reason ISMA should take action.
-Each “Whereas” statement should make only one point.
+Each “Whereas” statement should:

 o State a clear, specific action plan for what you want ISMA to do.

-o Stand on its own; it must include all information necessary to be understood by someone with no prior knowledge of the issue and without reference to the “Whereas” statements.
+o Stand on its own; it must include all information necessary for someone with no prior knowledge of the issue to understand it without having to refer to the “Whereas” statements.